paulphys/radiosource/README.md

 ## Release History
 * 0.2.1
-    * ADD: Added ability to automatically make directories for fits files and exported images using 'mkdir'
+    * ADD: Added ability to automatically make directories for fits files and exported images using *mkdir*
 * 0.2.0
     * ADD: Added `postprocessing.py`Automated post processing with fits coloring and export to image file
     * CHANGE: Adjusted random range of x_mean and y_mean from 80 to 50